 - Know how to shut off water valves.

 - If pipes freeze, remove insulation, completely open all faucets and pour hot water over the pipes, starting where they are most exposed to the cold.
-A hand-held hair fryer, used with caution, also works well.
+A hand-held hair dryer, used with caution, also works well.

 - If your water supply could be affected (a well-water pump system), fill your bathtub and spare containers with water.
 Water in the bathtub should be used for sanitation purposes only, not as drinking water.